andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 Therefore, it can not be conclusively stated that physical exercise leads to immediate productivity improvements for all individuals.
 Outcomes appear to depend on personal factors, exercise intensity, and individual perception.

 ## Recommendations

+These can be seen as possible initiatices to increase productivity further.
+Especially for ones that dont do it yet.

 Based on the results of the study, students experiencing positive cognitive change following physical activity should consider adapting their exercise habits to daily participation.
 In addition, these students may consider aligning their training sessions with study periods or exams to maximise potential performance benefits.